 8am: Driver and tourguide will pick you up at your hotel Phong Nha to the DMZ tour.

-10am: Firstly you will visit Vinh Moc tunnels.
+10am: Departure to visit Vinh Moc tunnels.

 The DMZ (a tunnel complex of Vietnam), lies on the south of East Sea, north of Ben Hai River.
 Within this complex, Vinh Moc tunnel is located in Vinh Moc, Vinh Thach Commune, Vinh Linh District, Quang Tri Province.
 The complex in Vinh Linh has as many as more than 60 tunnels such as Tan My, Mu Giai, Tan Ly tunnels, among which Vinh Moc is the most solid and firm village tunnel, with 3 floors and round staircase, still remaining as in its past days.